sergueik/powershell_internetexplorer_application/mshta/README.md

 Another limitaion is the script size.
-It was found through experiment that `mshta.exe` fails silently when inline script exceeds certain size: 495 chars is OK, but 519 chars is not OK Therefore to make some node logic  possible the script developer is forced to save on language syntax (dropping var declaration  and use single-character variable names etc.) and whitespace, and this seriosly sacrifices redability of the script:
+It was found through experiment that `mshta.exe` fails silently when inline script exceeds certain size: 495 chars is OK, but 519 chars is not OK Therefore to make some node logic  possible the script developer is forced to save on language syntax (dropping var declaration and use single-character variable names etc.) and whitespace, and this seriosly sacrifices readability of the script:

 ```javascript
 javascript: {